BlockchainCommons/developer-web-site/_pages/ur-faq.md

 ### What Does CBOR Have to Do with URs?

-URs are constructed by encoding the data in CBOR using specific methodologies described in the [UR registry](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md#registry), then converting that to [ByteWords](/bytewords/), as described in ["How Do URs Work"](https://developer.blockchaincommons.com/ur/#how-do-urs-work).
+URs are constructed by encoding the data in CBOR, using specific methodologies described in the [UR registry](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md#registry), then converting that to [ByteWords](/bytewords/), as described in ["How Do URs Work"](https://developer.blockchaincommons.com/ur/#how-do-urs-work).

 ### What Tools Can I Use to Understand CBOR?

 Obviously, the most important tool is the [CBOR reference](https://tools.ietf.org/html/rfc7049), with our [dCBOR profile](https://datatracker.ietf.org/doc/draft-mcnally-deterministic-cbor/) trailing close behind.
+This is all in service to our [UR registry](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md#registry), which describes precisely how to encode each data type in CBOR.

 CBOR has a more human-readable text [diagnostic notation](https://datatracker.ietf.org/doc/html/rfc7049#page-33) you